Marcelo Pombo

-Marcelo Pombo is an Argentine artist, born in December 28, 1959.
+Marcelo Pombo is an Argentine artist, born on 28 December 1959.
 He is a relevant figure in the Argentine artistic field.
 His work is in the collections of the Museo Nacional de Bellas Artes, the MALBA, Museo de Arte Latinoamericano de Buenos Aires, the Museo de Arte Moderno de Buenos Aires, the Museo Castagnino + macro, the Blanton Museum of Art of The University of Texas at Austin, among others.

 Work

 In his early works, in the mid 80s, the influence of gay and underground culture of that time can be noticed.

 Since 1989, he formed part of the group of artists that exhibited at the Galería de Artes Visuales at the Centro Cultural Rojas under the direction of Jorge Gumier Maier, an artist and trailblazer curator from that time.
 The artistic production that came out of the Rojas would have an enormous influence on Argentine art in the 90s.